 You study topics including:

 At Essex we specialise in business law, public law, criminal justice, health law, law and technology, socio-legal studies and human rights law.
-We are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
+We are 3rd in the UK for research power in law (THE research power measure, REF2021) and 47th for Law in THE World University Rankings by Subject 2023.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.